 What Are the Skin Cancer Treatment Options?

-Our experienced team of doctors offers numerous options for the treatment of skin cancer.
+Our experienced team of doctors offer numerous options for the treatment of skin cancer.
 The best treatment will ultimately depend on each patient’s unique needs.
 For instance, a benign growth may require less invasive treatment – such as a cream or a laser therapy – than a pre-cancerous or cancerous growth.
 Skin cancer removal techniques at our practice include direct closure, flap repair, split skin graft (SSG), and full thickness graft (FTG) procedures.
 You can read more about each technique here.
 The goal of skin cancer removal is to extract as much of the cancerous tissue as possible to prevent it from spreading.
 The extent of removal will depend on each case; however, our doctors always strive to minimise the aesthetic damage as much as possible in order to reduce signs of scarring.
 When removing a skin cancer, the surgeon aims to achieve a clear margin around the lesion.
 In some cases, the cancer can infiltrate to the borders of the specimen excised and further surgery may be required in order to achieve the recommended clear margin.

 Depending on the type and extent of the cancerous growth, many skin cancers can be removed in a day surgery procedure.
 Some may only require a local anaesthetic, while others may necessitate local anaesthetic with sedation or general anaesthesia.